The following gear may be used by a licence holder to take

 - Each fisher must have their own yellow marker buoy marked with their recreational fishing licence number attached to their compartment of the cauf.

-- All rock lobster in a fish cauf must be tail-clipped and count towards the fishers possession limit.
+- All rock lobster in a cauf must be tail-clipped and count towards the fishers possession limit.

 Aboriginal fishers are exempt from holding a fishing licence, but must comply with all other rules.
 Where rock lobster gear must be marked with a licence number, Aboriginal fishers should use the unique identifying code supplied to them by a recognised Aboriginal organisation.
 More information on